khalid-naami/khalid-naami.github.io/blog/2026-04-28-dashboard-options-implied-probabilities-market-moves.md

 # Implied Probabilities: Quantifying Market Expectations

-Every time an option is bought or sold, a prediction is made.
-The market, through the mechanism of price, is constantly "betting" on the probability of future price levels.
-Within **Dashboard Options**, the **Implied Probabilities Analysis** tool decodes these prices to provide a clear, mathematical view of exactly what the market expects.
+Market prices are the aggregate 'bets' of the world's most sophisticated participants.
+Every single trade on the tape contains a hidden prediction about the future.
+Our **Implied Probabilities Analysis** tool decodes these prices, stripping away the noise to show you exactly where the collective intelligence of the market expects the price to be.

 <!-- truncate -->